aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Hussain, Wang and Toure discuss some tests with unusually long response times and speculate that it may be due to other web traffic.
 The specific time or other conditions of these particular tests are not elucidated.
 In fact, the methodology is not sufficiently detailed to provide all the parameters used in web service requests.
 Repeating their experiments will likely produce different results.

 Yang, Cao and Evans {\*Yang:2013ff} demonstrate that WMS servers struggle with heavy loads of simultaneous requests.
 They recorded response times to 1, 5, 10.
 30, 50 and 100 concurrent requests to six important WMS servers.
 They found that response times increased with the number of requests until many servers either blocked all incoming requests to handle the load or simply timed out.
 They make several recommendations, particularly regarding parallel requests and processing.
 Most helpfully to this study, a simple progress bar to indicate to a user that their request is still being processed.

+Recent work by Cannata, Antonovic and Molinari {\*Cannata:2014dp} load tested the HELIDEM project's OGC web services.
+They measured response time as they programmatically overloaded the GeoServer system using the Locust open source Python testing library.

+Tantalisingly, Cannata, Antonovic and Molinari's {\*Cannata:2014dp} paper mentions that Locust is capable of reporting testing tasks as failed even if the server returns a 200 "Success" response code with an exception in the response data.
+Unfortunately they do not go on to explain this capability, nor does their testing uncover any exceptions which Locust could have revealled to them.

 The emergence of ReSTful web services engendered many studies comparing performance to entrenched SOAP services.
 Few experimental designs take advantage of SOAP's inherent advantages, i.e. a message layer and orchestrated distributed computing, such a design would allow SOAP APIs to be compared more favourably with ReST APIs.